 There is more information on registering for VAT on GOV.UK.

 When do I have to make VAT returns to HMRC?

-If you struggle to deal with matters online, then you may qualify for exemption from online filing of your VAT returns, for example if you have a disability, or you live in an area where broadband is unreliable.
+If you struggle to deal with matters digitally, then you may qualify for exemption from digital filing of your VAT returns, for example if you have a disability, or you live in an area where broadband is unreliable.
 If so, HMRC should offer alternative arrangements to enable you to file your returns.
 You should contact HMRC to discuss this.